MovieMaker93/hugo-arm-site/README.md

 The site will be on http://localhost:1313

 ## GITHUB action build.yaml
-The image above hasn't been compatible yet with **ARM64** machine, so in the repository there is a github action called **build.yaml** that has the scope to build an arm64 image and push it on your Dockerhub repository:
-build.yml
+This Github action (triggered on push) automatically builds and pushes the image to your Dockerhub repository: build.yml
 ```yaml
 # Build and push your docker arm image